 Play with toys, take them apart, and have fun soldering, plus you’ll be helping kids play too!

-To be completed by: June 2nd, but sign up now as they go fast!
+To be completed by / join us face to face on: June 2nd, but sign up now as they go fast!

 To Sign Up: Respond to this thread with the type and number of toys you commit to hacking.